kbase/narrative/docs/git-workflow.md

 # Git branching workflow for narrative

-This document describes the git workflow that *all- developers of the narrative code must follow.
+This document describes the git workflow that *all* developers of the narrative code must follow.
 It also describes the release procedure, which only an unlucky few should have to worry about.

 - Last modified: Aug.
 31, 2020